dotnet/dotNext/README.md

 * Fixed bug in `StreamSegment.Position` property setter causes invalid position in the underlying stream

 <a href="https://www.nuget.org/packages/dotnext.net.cluster/3.1.0">DotNext.Net.Cluster 3.1.0</a>
-* Added support of manual compaction of committed log entries to persistent Write-Ahead Log
+* Introduced support of background compaction of committed log entries to persistent Write-Ahead Log
 * Small performance improvements when passing log entries over the wire for TCP and UDP protocols
 * Added buffering API for log entries
 * Added optional buffering of log entries and snapshot when transferring using TCP or UDP protocols
+* Interpreter Framework: removed overhead caused by deserialization of command identifier from the log entry.
+Now the identifier is a part of log entry metadata which is usually pre-cached by underlying WAL implementation

 <a href="https://www.nuget.org/packages/dotnext.aspnetcore.cluster/3.1.0">DotNext.AspNetCore.Cluster 3.1.0</a>
 * Added ability to override cluster members discovery service.
 See `IMembersDiscoveryService` interface
 * Small performance improvements when passing log entries over the wire for HTTP/1, HTTP/2 and HTTP/3 protocols
 * Added optional buffering of log entries and snapshot when transferring over the wire.
 Buffering allows to reduce lock contention of persistent WAL
+* Introduced incremental compaction of committed log entries which is running by special background worker

 **Incompatible Changes**: Binary format of persistent WAL has changed. `PersistentState` class from 3.1.0 release is unable to parse the log that was created by earlier versions.